5l1v3r1/Cookie-Clicker/README.md

 # Cookie-Clicker
 Computer Science Principles sem 1 final exam project

+(The Readme has not been updated to the most reccent code)

 Structure of the program:

 Cookie_clicker.py is the main project where the main function is run.
 The cookie_clicker_GUI.py file holds the classes we need to make the GUI run on the program.
 There are two classes stored in there...